-There is an important reason why S/4HANA is classified as a legal successor, but not a logical successor to ECC.
-This is so SAP can charge companies that are already paying 23% in yearly support now have to pay for S/4HANA as if it was a new product.
+There is an important reason why S/4HANA is classified as a legal successor but not a logical successor to ECC.
+SAP can charge companies that are already paying 23% in yearly support now have to pay for S/4HANA as if it was a new product.
 Brightwork has previously proposed that S/4HANA should be free to the customer.

 This is covered in the article Why SAP S/4HANA Should be Free.
-NTT Data will never side with customers on this topic, even though the logic for it is irrefutable, because NTT Data is a SAP Partner, and SAP partners must toe the line on anything that SAP says.
+NTT Data will never side with customers on this topic, even though its logic is irrefutable because NTT Data is a SAP Partner, and SAP partners must toe the line on anything that SAP says.

 The S/4 product family – new products that will be delivered within 2015, starting Q1 – consist of the following three products (deployment options):

 - 1S/4HANA Public Cloud – simplified, HANA-based end2end solutions for lines of businesses (LOB) operated in the SAP public cloud with full SaaS qualities (e.g. end2end ERP processes for the Professional Services industries; end2end Marketing Campaign Management; Operational Procurement; …)